electricimp/AzureIoTHub/README.md

 4. Select a policy which has all permissions (such as the *iothubowner*) or create a new policy then click on it
 5. Copy the *Connection string--primary key* to the clipboard and paste it into the AzureIoTHub.Registry constructor.

+If your device is already registered in the Azure Portal you can use the *Device Connection String* to authorize your device.
 To get the *Device Connection String* you need device-level permissions.
-You can use the AzureIoTHub.Registry class [*(see registry example below)*](#registry-example) or follow these steps to find in the Azure Portal.
+Follow the steps below to find the *Device Connection String* in the Azure Portal, otherwire please follow the above instructions to get the *Registry Connection String* and then use the iothub.Registry class [*(see registry example below)*](#registry-example) to authorize your device.

 1. Open the [Azure Portal](https://portal.azure.com/)
 2. Select or create your Azure IoT Hub resource